JShenLee/frontend-coding-challenge/README.md

 2. Use the command  node javascriptQuestion.js
 3. The results should log to the terminal:

-//Bill Baggins is 111 years old.
-//Susan Sommers is 52 years old.
-//Teddy Turner is 35 years old.

 Alternatively run it using a browser: